Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 **Now you have a working polls web application on a real website.
 Congrats!**

-This is the last step of the coding in this tutorial.
+This is the last coding step in this tutorial.
 The next part is a recap of the "moving parts" of the framework, the common components that you work with as a django developer.
 Continue to [Part 7: A Brief Overview of Django's Base Components](tutorial_part7.md)